Faith And Coping With Chronic Illness: Why Hasn't God Healed Me?

 Our emotions are not sinful.
 God gave us feelings so we could enjoy our lives and experience love, affection, and intimacy.
 But the flip side of living in a sinful world is that we also experience painful emotions—sadness, guilt, fear, or shame.

-Besides talking to God, some people with chronic illness find it helpful to deal with their emotions through artistic activities.
+Besides talking to God, some people coping with chronic illness find it helpful to deal with their emotions through artistic activities.
 Often the act of creating will give you space to express your feelings, so you finish feeling uplifted.

 You don’t have to be an “artist” to take up a creative hobby.
 All actions of creation are acts of worship.
 Because when we create, we honor our Creator.